GannettDigital/simulato/docs/_pages/walk-through.md

 Simulato is a model based testing tool to help provide full and variable coverage to different test paths in a given UI.
 While designed with a particular internal tool in mind, simulato is usable currently with any UI that follows regular javascript/HTML paradigms.
-In order to affiliate yourself with Simulato, there are a couple of concepts you may want to understand first:
+In order to familiarize yourself with simulato, there are a couple of concepts you may want to understand first:

+* Basic Javascript
-* Basic Javascript and JSON format
+* JSON format
 * Understanding of the DOM structure and HTML Elements (We use chrome devtools to investigate the DOM)
 * A high level overview of system you will be modeling
 * [Selenium Webdriver](https://www.seleniumhq.org/docs/03_webdriver.jsp)
 * [Chai Assertions](http://www.chaijs.com/api/assert/)
-* Optional: If modifying the system under test, access to the code base of the system

 # Process of Simulato
 To make use of the tool, you will need to build out a suite of components to reflect your system under test.
-A Component is a singular piece of the system you are describing in your test suite.
+A component is a singular piece of the system you are describing in your test suite.
 For example, we have a basic webpage that has news articles:

 ![](../assets/test-site-sample.png)